Raj Chetty: Research

 In 2011 with John Friedman and Jonah Rockoff, Chetty found that test-score based value-added measures are not substantially biased by unobserved student characteristics and that the students of high value-added teachers have markedly better outcomes later in life.
 Drawing on these findings, Chetty testified in the landmark case Vergara v.
 California in support of the plaintiffs’ key points: that teacher quality has a direct impact on students’ achievements and that the current dismissal and seniority statutes have disparate impact on minority and low-income students.

 Chetty is also known for research showing that economic mobility varies enormously within the United States and for work on the optimal level of unemployment benefits.

 Chetty's contribution to economic mobility started with his 2014 paper, "Where is the Land of Opportunity?
 The Geography of Intergenerational Mobility in the United States."
 In this paper, Chetty discussed the effects of geography on economic mobility.
 He used information from deidentified federal income tax records, which gave him records from 1996 to 2012.
 The research's main focus was on intergenerational mobility in the United States as a whole.
 Chetty used the parent's income between the years of 1996-2000 when the participants were between the ages of 15–20.
 Chetty concluded that 5 significant variables strongly correlated with intergenerational mobility.
 Those variables are residential segregation, income inequality, school quality, social capital, and family structure.
-This concluded that intergenerational mobility is considered mainly a local problem.
+The authors concluded that intergenerational mobility is primarily a local problem.
 Meaning that place-based policies are better fitting for each city.
 This allows for each city to be able to make a plan and policy that will best help the people in that city that is affected by the constrictions of intergenerational mobility.